gungoronline/Groovy/README.md

 An Wordpress Plugin for Create Mobile Application with Restful API

 ## How it works ?
 - No setup is required when you install this plugin.
-There is no page for the setting.
+It contains pages for updating settings.
 - Within the Linker Mobile application, your website is added to the application and listed in the search results.
 Quickly share the contents of your web page with your visitors.
 - It is the best and free way to turn your Wordpress website into a mobile application.

 ## Installation
-- Please visit https://github.com/gungoronline/Groovy/tree/master/Plugin-versions page and download any version and upload zip into plugins.
+- Please visit https://github.com/gungoronline/Groovy/tree/master/Plugin-versions page and download latest version and upload zip into plugins.

 ## After to Installation
 - Please download Android app https://play.google.com/store/apps/details?id=com.serifgungor.linker and send mail to contact@serifgungor.com your website adress and 241x120px logo.
 You can see your website in this application after the website adress added.